midnightntwrk/midnight-architecture/adrs/0014-git-workflow.md

 ## Decision Drivers

-* A workflow that supports seamless interaction of multiple github repositories with each other.
+* A workflow that allows managing multiple publicly and internally available versions of software with ease and clarity.
+* A workflow that supports seameless releases and concurrent development.
-* Clean, organized, and consistent workflow across Midnight's pipeline.
+* A wprlflow that supports consistent mechanism for creating PR and merges across Midnight's pipeline.

 ## Considered Options

-* Purposed Git workflow (explained below)
+* Purposed Git workflow (explained below) accompanied with a checklist for merging PRs.

 ## Decision Outcome